-In every neighborhood and street of Hamburg, it looks different – the architecture in Hamburg is not consistently characterized by one architectural style.
+Every neighborhood and street of Hamburg looks different – the architecture in Hamburg is not consistently characterized by one architectural style.
 Why?

-Hamburg was almost never a residential city.
+Hamburg was almost never a ‘Residenz’ city that belonged to a noble ruler.
 Our city, which has always served as a center of trade, was shaped by merchants rather than kings or bishops; therefore, there have never been uniform city conversions.
 Nor is Hamburg a classic industrial city: there was no leapfrog growth due to industrialization.
-Due to the fact that pragmatic merchants had the say, one mourned – in wars or city fires – destroyed not long behind, but built without further ado something new and reacted to new developments.
+Thet pragmatic merchants who had the say did not mourn their losses – in wars or city fires – for long times, but built something new without further ado and reacted to new developments.

-Whole Hamburg is therefore a composition of extremely different milieus and architectural styles.
-Richly decorated, magnificent buildings, such as castles or churches, one looks but (exceptions confirm the rule!) mostly in vain.
+All Hamburg is therefore a composition of extremely different milieus and architectural styles.
+Lookin g for richly decorated, magnificent buildings, such as castles, palaces or churches, might be in vain (exceptions confirm the rule!).

 Free walks with Hamburg residents